Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 You can also navigate back to a custom protocol flow by clicking "Would you rather administer your own protocol?" and then assemble your own set of tasks and questionnaires.

-5. Add Questionnaire: On the next screen you will have the chance to review the cognitive tasks and questionnaires included in the assessment, as well as the time required to complete the overall protocol.
+5. Add Questionnaire: On the next screen you will have the chance to review the cognitive tasks included in the assessment, as well as the time required to complete the overall protocol.

-Regardless of what questionnaire is added, the whole protocol should take 25 minutes at most to complete.
+Regardless of what is added, the whole protocol should take 25 minutes at most to do.

 Depending on your patient’s age, the appropriate questionnaire will automatically be included, alongside scientifically validated tasks that are proved to correlate with ADHD via peer-reviewed academic papers.